NeuroLaunch/CITest_Auditory_Perception_Platform/README.md

 Analysis of data during and after acqusition is customizable via user-written utility functions.

-As with any neuro-stimulatory systems, __failsafes__ are implemented to prevent against over-stimulation.
+As with any neuro-stimulatory systems, numerous __failsafes__ are implemented to reduce the risk of over-stimulation.
 - Impedances of all electrodes can be measured and saved to provide a hard upper-limit of safe current injection.
 - Maximum comfort levels, specific to each configuration, must be specified before stimulation can occur.
 - The controller is warned if currents for a particular configuration are atypically high.
-- Safeguards set in CITest act on top of the ones implemented by BEDCS.
+- Safeguards set in CITest act on top of those implemented by BEDCS.

 The software is HIPAA compliant.
 - User identities and implant serial numbers are not stored or output.